U.S. flag

 Pearls and Other Issues

-All patients diagnosed or suspected to have acute myocarditis should be admitted to the hospital and be monitored for hemodynamic instability.
-Immediate complications of myocarditis include ventricular dysrhythmias, left ventricular aneurysm, CHF, and dilated cardiomyopathy.
-The mortality rate is up to 20% at 1 year and 50% at 5 years.
-Despite optimal medical management, overall mortality has not changed in the last 30 years.
+All individuals who are suspected of having or have been diagnosed with acute myocarditis should be admitted to the hospital for monitoring of hemodynamic instability.
+Immediate complications of myocarditis include ventricular arrhythmias, left ventricular aneurysms, CHF, and dilated cardiomyopathy.

 Enhancing Healthcare Team Outcomes